tomodutch/gitlab-spent-time/README.md

 chmod +x ./gitlab-hours_<your os>
 ```

+# For windows users

+If your default shell is set to powershell you may want to execute the post-commit hook using powershell.
+Copy both `post-commit-windows` and `post-commit.ps1` and place them inside the `.git/hooks` directory.
+Rename `post-commit-windows` to `post-commit` and change the paramters inside both files.

 ## Api key
 Get a new personal access token [here](https://gitlab.com/-/profile/personal_access_tokens).
 Make sure to grant the **api** permission so time spent requests can be made